 The Company is an exploration and development stage mining company engaged in the acquisition and exploration of mineral properties and projects located in Chile and Argentina with the objective of identifying mineralized deposits.
 The Company was incorporated under the Business Corporations Act (British Columbia) on September 22, 2004 and is listed on the Exchange under the symbol "COP".
-As of the date of this AIF, the Company had 138,293,934 shares issued and outstanding.
+As of the date of this AIF, the Company had 159,372,180 shares issued and outstanding.

 The Company has its registered corporate office in Vancouver, Canada.
-In Chile, the Company is currently exploring and developing the Berta Property, and exploring the El Desesperado and Payen Properties which are subject to option agreements.
-In Argentina, the Company has the right to acquire a 100% interest in the San Jorge Property.
+In Chile, the Company, together with its joint venture partners, is currently exploring and developing the Berta Property and the Payen

+Property as well as the El Desesperado Property.
+Each of these properties are subject to underlying option agreements.
+In Argentina, the Company has the right to acquire a 100% interest in the San Jorge Property which it has in turn optioned to A&S.